 These collars are also used for flea and tick prevention, and an advantage is they are effective for multiple months, potentially the entire risk season.
 However, note that there have been reports of some dogs having allergic reactions to Scalibor collars – monitor your dog after they start wearing one.

-The other option is to use the recently introduced vaccination for Leishmaniasis.
-The Canileash (Canine Leishmaniasis) vaccine strengths the dog’s immune response and reduces the likelihood of symptoms appearing (not actual infection occurring).
+The other option is to use a vaccination for Leishmaniasis.
+The Canileash vaccine is used in Europe.
+It strengths the dog’s immune response and reduces the likelihood of symptoms appearing, although it doesn’t prevent an actual infection.

 Dogs require three injections given at three-weekly intervals from the age of six months, plus a single annual booster.
 Steps to prevent insect bites (such as a collar of spot-on treatment) should still be used in conjunction with the vaccine.

 Ideally, see your vet and ask for their guidance, as the latest recommendations can change as new knowledge and techniques are developed.

 A Note For Dogs Travelling to Australia

 If you’re travelling with a dog from Australia and intend to return to Australia, or if you intend to take your dog to Australia in the future, you need to be particularly careful of Leishmaniasis.

 Dogs travelling to Australia require multiple blood tests to show they are free from certain diseases not present in Australia, including Leishmaniasis.
 If your dog tests positive for the Leishmania parasite (Leishmania infantum) (even if they do not show symptoms), you probably will not be able to take your dog to Australia.

 This was the case for us, so I was extra vigilant with preventing my dog from being exposed to Leishmaniasis, while travelling to Bulgaria and Greece in late summer.
 My dog was already using Advantix for fleas and ticks, but after speaking to a vet in Bucharest, we additionally got a Seresto collar, for 99% effectiveness.

 We skipped getting the vaccine, as getting three shots was tricky with us travelling around, plus it doesn’t prevent the initial infection.

 A couple of months later in the US when we had our dog tested for the Leishmania parasite, I was very relieved when we received the negative result!